JahodaPaul/FIT_CTU/README.md

   * [BI-EP1](/EP1) - _Efficient Programming 1_ - Solved more problems than any other student in the course.

 * ### 6th semester
-  * Was selected for an exchange programme with [Nanyang Technological University](https://en.wikipedia.org/wiki/Nanyang_Technological_University) in [Singapore](https://en.wikipedia.org/wiki/Singapore).
+  * Selected for an exchange programme with one of the best universities in the world, [Nanyang Technological University](https://en.wikipedia.org/wiki/Nanyang_Technological_University) in [Singapore](https://en.wikipedia.org/wiki/Singapore).

 [BI-ACM](/ACM) - _Competitive programming_ - Course taken during 1st,2nd,3rd and 5th semester in preparation for [ACM ICPC](https://en.wikipedia.org/wiki/ACM_International_Collegiate_Programming_Contest)